Things to do in Victoria this April

-From top eateries across the city to sports in the dazzling sun, here are 10 things to do in April.
+This April, let discovery be your motto as you explore all that our beautiful region has to offer.
+From top eateries across the city to sports in the dazzling sun, here’s 12 things to do in Victoria this April.

 April in Victoria, BC, unfolds with a blend of cultural richness and natural beauty, offering something for every adventurer.
 Whether you’re exploring serene gardens or indulging in the local culinary scene, the month invites a deep dive into the city’s unique charm.
 Let us be your guide as you explore a city unlike any other on a unforgettable journey, creating memories that linger long after the visit.